subhramo/demo/README.md

        4.1 docker build -t demo/app .
        4.2 docker run -it -p 8000:8000 <DockerImageID>
        4.3 Open a browser: http://<IP>:8000/version
+       4.4 Follow same steps as mentioned in 3.2

 5. Install git using the below command: